MicrosoftDocs/fabric-docs/docs/includes/git-limitations.md

 #### [Azure DevOps limitations](#tab/azure-devops)

 - The Azure DevOps account must be registered to the same user that is using the Fabric workspace.
-- If the workspace and Git repo are in two different geographical regions, the tenant admin must enable [cross-geo exports](/fabric/admin/git-integration-admin-settings#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview).
+- The tenant admin must enable [cross-geo exports](/fabric/admin/git-integration-admin-settings#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview) if the workspace and Git repo are in two different geographical regions.
 - The commit size is limited to 125 MB.

 #### [GitHub limitations](#tab/github)

 - GitHub can't enforce [cross-geo validations](/fabric/admin/git-integration-admin-settings#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview).
-- The number of non-text files per commit is limited.
+- The number of nontext files per commit is limited.
 Therefore, if you have several items to commit, it might sometimes be necessary to separate them into a few separate commits.
-For more information see our [troubleshooting guide](/fabric/cicd/troubleshoot-cicd#maximum-commit-size-exceeded).
+For more information about committing nontext files in GitHub, see our [troubleshooting guide](/fabric/cicd/troubleshoot-cicd#maximum-commit-size-exceeded).
 - The commit size is limited to 100 MB per file.

 ---